KissConsult/apachev2/README.md

 # Get Apache on IBM Cloud

-[IBM Cloud] offers the most open and secure public cloud for business
+[IBM Cloud] offers the most open and secure public cloud for business .
+You should have an IBM Cloud account, otherwise you can [register here].
+At the end of the tutorial you will have a cluster with an Apache up and runnning.

+1. We will provision a new Kubernetes Cluster for you if ,you already have one skip to step **2**
+2. We will deploy  the IBM Cloud Block Storage plug-in ,if already have it skip to step **3**
+3. Apache deployment

 ## Step 1 provision Kubernetes Cluster